techiescamp/linux-foundation-coupon/README.md

 Looking for the latest Linux Foundation coupon codes?
 We've got you covered.

-As part of supporting the DevOps community, we keep all the Linux Foundation coupons updated on this page.
+As part of supporting the DevOps community, we keep all Linux Foundation coupons up to date on this page.

 The following are the Latest Linux Foundation Coupon Codes for Certification &amp; Training Programs

-## [40% OFF] Linux Foundation 35th Anniversary Sale (Limited Sale)
+## [40% OFF] Linux Foundation 35th Anniversary Sale (Only 24 Hrs Left)

 Get up to 35% off on Certifications and bundles using the exclusive community anniversary sale.